DevExpress/devextreme-documentation/concepts/05 Widgets/Form/20 Change Options at Runtime/05 Widget Options.md

         });
     });

-With Angular, Vue, or React, bind the option that should be changed to a component property.
+With Angular, Vue, or React, bind the property that should be changed to a component property.

 ---